 The InCommon Steering Committee provides high-level governance, including policies and general practices primarily for the InCommon Federation and related community activities.
 Meeting minutes are available on the wiki.
 You can find the InCommon bylaws, which govern the Steering Committee, and the InCommon LLC document, along with a number of other documents, on the Policies page.

-Multilateral FederationA Multilateral Federation is one in which the participating institutions declare conformance with federation-wide standards to foster implicit bilateral trust between each and .
+Multilateral FederationA Multilateral Federation is one in which the participating institutions declare conformance with federation-wide standards to foster implicit bilateral trust between each Identity Provider and Service Provider.
 These declarations are represented in the federation's Metadata (or Trust Registry).

 Participant (InCommon Participant)An InCommon Participant (abbreviated Participant) is an organization that has signed an agreement with the InCommon Federation to cover the registration, verification and publication of information about its IdPs and SPs in the federation’s Trust Registry.

 TAC (Technical Advisory Committee)The InCommon Technical Advisory Committee (TAC) an advisory body to the InCommon Steering Committee.
 It advises InCommon Steering and InCommon operations on InCommon’s operational processes, practices, strategies, capabilities, and roadmap.
 The TAC meets biweekly throughout the year.
 Members serve three-year terms.
-The includes the committee's charter, meeting minutes, and additional information.
+The TAC wiki includes the committee's charter, meeting minutes, and additional information.

 “Assured reliance on the character, ability, strength, or truth of someone or something" - Merriam-Webster.